Department Creation & Management

 User Management By Department

 You are able to assign an Admin to manage the Users within a Department or a Department and it's related Sub-Departments.
-This section will review the User Management process from the Departmental perspective, for a full overview of the User Management feature, please visit our User Management article.
+To assign an Admin to a Department, follow these steps:

 Departments vs Groups